[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 Pyre converts the cold damage to fire and adds a lot of offensive and defensive power (see Build Theory).
 It's also very nice for capping resists.

-Black Sun Crest boosts your Int and allows you to use Enlighten as soon as you get one without waiting to level it.
+Black Sun Crest boosts your Int. +1 gem level bonus is nice too.
 Look for at least 13% increased Int.

 This helmet also makes it easier to obtain a good enchantment (see the Enchantment section).
 You can use more than one Black Sun Crest with different socket colors and enchantments and swap them depending on the target.